bouwe77/temba/README.md

 Although I won't promise if and when, these are some things to consider for the future:

+- Intial data seed when using in-memory.

+- Validation using JSON Schema (see https://github.com/bouwe77/temba/issues/25)

+- Get rid of Express? (see https://github.com/bouwe77/temba/issues/26)

 - **Authorization bearer tokens**, probably by providing a callback function so you can check the token however you want.

 - Better **security**, for example CORS, CSRF, etc.

-- Validation using JSON Schema (see #25)

 - Opt-in logging with debug-js events

 - Generic **filtering and sorting**, for example: `GET /api/movies?filter=releaseYear ge 1980 and releaseYear le 1989&sort=-releaseYear,title&page=2&limit=20&fields=title,releaseYear,genre`

-- Intial data seed when using in-memory.

-- Get rid of Express? (see #26)

 ## Under the hood